-- Twice a year cut around the perimeter of the pond, with a more regular cut in from the log bench to integrate it into the playing field. - Removal of the growing Typha plants from the centre of the pond and re-planting those into the bank with the majority of the reeds in it. - Removal of poplar and willow stems that are arising from the ground. - Removal of some of the bramble which is encroaching into the pond area while keeping a barrier of brambles along the roadside. - Removal of the bracken beside the White House. - A loggery/rubble wildlife refuge for the existing new population along the edges of the pond has been built. - Removal of the invasive weed Crassula helmsii to be carried out in accordance with advice from Natural England and the Environment Agency.
+- Twice a year cut around the perimeter of the pond. - Removal of the growing Typha plants from the centre of the pond and re-planting those into the bank with the majority of the reeds in it. - Removal of poplar and willow stems that are arising from the ground. - Removal of some of the bramble which is encroaching into the pond area while keeping a barrier of brambles along the roadside. - Removal of the bracken beside the White House. - A loggery/rubble wildlife refuge for the existing new population along the edges of the pond has been built. - Removal of the invasive weed Crassula helmsii to be carried out in accordance with advice from Natural England and the Environment Agency.